dsorokin/aivika-distributed/README.md

 The lower estimation in 8 times is likely to correspond to complex models.
 The upper estimation in 15 times will probably correspond to quite simple event-oriented and process-oriented models, where the sequential module can be exceptionally fast.
-At the same time, the message passing between the logical processes can dramatically decrease the speed of distributed simulation, especially if they cause rollbacks.
+At the same time, the message passing between the logical processes can dramatically decrease the speed of distributed simulation, especially if the messages cause rollbacks.
 Thus, much depends on the distributed model itself.

 When residing the logical processes in a computer with multi-core processor, you should follow the next recommendations.